BC-BKL--Sky-Wade,1st Ld-Writethru

 Wade replaces Amber Stocks, who was let go after compiling a 25-43 record in two seasons with Chicago.
 The Sky didn't make the playoffs either year.

 The 43-year-old Wade was an assistant with the San Antonio Stars from 2012-16 before joining the Lynx.
-He was with Minnesota for two seasons and inherits a strong group led by guards Courtney Vandersloot and Allie Quigley.
+He was with Minnesota for two seasons and now inherits a roster led by guards Courtney Vandersloot and Allie Quigley.
 The Sky drafted Diamond DeShields and Gabby Williams last season with the third and fourth picks and have the No. 4 pick in next year's draft.

-Wade also has coached overseas in Europe and is married to former WNBA player Edwige Lawson-Wade.
-He played professionally overseas in Europe from 2001-2013.

-Chicago announced it will have a press conference on Tuesday to reveal its new coach.
-The Sky also revealed a new logo recently.
+"One of the main things I think we need to focus on is defense and we need to find an identity," he said.

+Wade credits former Stars coach Dan Hughes for being the main reason he became a coach in 2010, when he finished playing overseas.
+Wade talked over the offer an internship with his wife Edwige Lawson-Wade, who played in the WNBA.
+She joked that he'd be mopping up the floor and getting towels for players.

+One of the strengths that drew Chicago Sky owner Michael Alter to Wade was his ability to relate to the players.

+"The real attraction was everyone I talked to around the league, players, coaches, really talked about what a great relationship builder he is," Alter said.
+"Develop them and get the best out of them."

-The hiring of Wade means there is one open head coaching position in the WNBA with the Dallas Wings.
+The hiring means there is one open head coaching position in the WNBA with the Dallas Wings.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.